Equipment Is Mounted On Casters

 Common Mistakes and Misunderstandings

 One common mistake is underestimating the importance of load capacity.
 Using casters that are not rated for the equipment's weight can lead to failure, damage, or injury.
 Another misconception is that all casters are suitable for all floor types.
-For example, hard wheels may damage delicate flooring, while soft wheels may wear out quickly on rough surfaces.
+As an example, hard wheels may damage delicate flooring, while soft wheels may wear out quickly on rough surfaces.
 Additionally, some users overlook the need for locking mechanisms on casters, which are crucial for preventing unwanted movement, especially for equipment that must remain stationary during use.
 Proper selection and installation are key to avoiding these pitfalls.

 FAQs